-At Kuoda Travel, we often tout Peru`s northern beaches, especially cities like Trujillo to clients for its scenic coastline, excellent surf, and stunning archaeological wonders but there’s another local claim to fame worth mentioning: the Marinera, Peru’s National Dance.
-A major element that contributes to Trujillo`s famed status as Peru`s cultural capital.
+At Kuoda Travel, we often tout Peru`s northern beaches, especially cities like Trujillo to clients for its scenic coastline, excellent surf, and stunning archaeological wonders, but there’s another local claim to fame worth mentioning, the Marinera, Peru’s National Dance.
+This is a major element that contributes to Trujillo`s famed status as Peru`s cultural capital.

 The History of the Marinera Dance

 The Marinera is said to have originated from the Zamacueca, which was a popular dance among African slaves brought to Peru in the 16th century.
 Through the centuries it has evolved with a blend of Spanish, Moorish, Andean, and Gypsy influences.
 Up until 1879 when Peru went to war with Chile, the Marinera was known as the “Chilean.”
 After, it was renamed the Marinera in honor of Peru’s navy.

 The dance itself is performed by a couple dressed in elegant clothing, the woman in a long skirt and the man in a straw hat and elegant jacket.
 Both carry white handkerchiefs as props, floating them tantalizingly just out of reach of one another.
 The steps of the dance often start slowly then build up to a mesmerizing and highly intricate speed.
 The couples never actually touch, creating an atmosphere of coquettishness, yearning, and sensuality until finally leading up to the romantic conquest.

 The dancers are traditionally accompanied by a musical group composed of four guitarists and a cajón player (the cajón is a Peruvian boxlike drum).
 Bugles are a more recent addition to the ensemble.
 Finally, handclapping is added by both the accompanying singers and the spectators in the audience to complement the dance steps.